 “You were ambushed and told, ‘You are now 18 and you no longer have a bed here.
 The baby who is getting abandoned tomorrow will need that bed.’” — Peter Kamau

 Peter says leaving the orphanage was a hard transition for him in many facets of his life.
 He says he didn’t have the simple preparation for life; didn’t know how to budget money or have a grasp of other life skills.
-Peter’s oldest brother committed suicide after leaving the orphanage, and his sisters fell prey to early marriages that were abusive.
+His siblings also struggled through some incredibly challenging circumstances after leaving the orphanage.
 They had no place to run because the relationships with other family members had not been developed.

 “One thing about orphanage care is that it delinks children or disconnects them from the very family that they know, and because of the many years of separation, it is very difficult for those relationships to be remedied,” Peter says.
 “My uncles really could not be the shoulder my sisters could lean on when they were going through marital issues.”